 True to their culture, their food is also low-key but brilliant.
 Subtly decadent and made with simple ingredients that yield outstanding flavors, Swedish cuisine is refined, yet accessible.
 Their signature dishes include aspects of their Nordic origins along with modern, unexpected twists that make Swedish food both traditional and innovative, familiar yet adventurous.

-To the Swedes, the Lingonberry is a berry that has multiple uses and basically goes and enhances every and any dish.
+To the Swedes, the Lingonberry is a berry that has multiple uses and basically goes with and enhances every and any dish.
 A sweet, but tart taste, Lingonberries are often made into an exquisite jam that is used on everything from porridge, yogurt, meatballs to even pickled herring.

 For the study abroad student looking to eat authentically on the cheap, keep a jar of this handy in your bag along with some to-go yogurt cups for a culturally on-point, brown bag meal to eat before, in-between and after class.